sakthivelan3/sakthivelan3/README.md

 ###

-<p align="left">My name is Sakthivelan K S, and I am a UI/UX Designer who is passionate about Front-End Development and App Development, from Trichy</p>
+<p align="left">My name is Sakthivelan K S, and I am a UI/UX Designer who is passionate about Front-End Development and App Development</p>

 ###